regenwatchdog/regenwatchdog.github.io/_estates/hounslow/conventestate.md

 The Convent Way estate was identified as the most likely of these 'poor performing estates' that would benefit from early regeneration.

-The Convent Way Estate was originally built in 1967.
+The estate was originally built in 1967.
 It comprises of one 12 storytower block, 16 medium rise (3 to 5 storey) blocks.
 In total the estate comprises 440 homes.
 In addition, the estate contains a health centre, community centre, and a small shopping parade.

-The estate also supposedly _"generates low levels of tenant satisfaction, which is borne out, by high levels of complaints from residents, including for repairs and ASB."_

 The Council suggests that the redeveloped estate could comprise up to a possible 1100 new homes, a community centre, play areas and improved public transport links.